10 books like Rick Steves Portugal

 Book cover of First Thousand Words in Portuguese

-Alyson Sheldrake Author Of Living the Dream: in the Algarve, Portugal
+Alyson Sheldrake Author Of Living the Dream in the Algarve, Portugal

-From the list on moving to Portugal.
+From my list on moving to Portugal.

 Alyson Sheldrake is the author of the award-winning Algarve Blog, and she is also a feature writer for the Tomorrow Magazine in the Algarve.
 She is an accomplished and sought-after artist working alongside her husband Dave, a professional photographer.
 She has published three books about their Algarve Adventures: Living the Dream – in the Algarve, Portugal, Living the Quieter Algarve Dream, and her latest book is a new anthology of expat stories entitled A New Life in the Algarve, Portugal.
 When she is not painting or writing, you can find her walking their rescued Spanish Water Dog called Kat along the riverbank in Aljezur.